 Home equity line of credit

-A home equity line of credit works more like a credit card where you can borrow what you need as you need it, up to a certain limit.
-Unlike home equity loans, HELOCs will have few, if any, closing costs and will likely come with variable interest rates.
+Whereas a home equity loan allows you to borrow a lump sum all at once, a home equity line of credit works more like a credit card where you can borrow what you need as you need it, up to a certain limit.
+Unlike home equity loans, HELOCs will have few, if any, closing costs and normally have variable interest rates.

-Unlike the predictable monthly payments common with a home equity loan, the line of credit usually comes with 2 payment phases: 1) the draw period and 2) the repayment period.
-During the draw period, typically the first 10 years, you’ll make small, interest-only payments.
-During the repayment phase, you’ll be required to make principal plus interest payments until your balance is paid off, and you won’t be allowed to borrow any further against your line of credit.
+Following the draw period is the repayment period.
+During this phase, you’ll be required to make principal plus interest payments until your balance is paid off, and you won’t be able to borrow any further against your line of credit.

 Your maximum loan amount will depend on the value of your home, what percentage of that value the lender will allow you to borrow against, and how much you still owe on your mortgage.

-Good option if: you need access to additional funds and already have a low interest rate on your first mortgage (i.e., you don’t want to replace it outright by refinancing — see next section).
+Good option if: You need access to additional funds and already have a low interest rate on your first mortgage (i.e., you don’t want to replace your current mortgage by refinancing).

-Another home improvement financing option is a cash-out refinance.
+Another one of your options for financing a remodel is a cash-out refinance.
 Like a home equity loan, this also provides a lump sum payment and usually comes with fixed interest rates.
 But a cash out refinance isn’t a second mortgage.
 This is a new home loan that replaces your existing mortgage, and is valued at more than you owe on your house.
 That difference is the “cash out” portion, which goes to you.

 In order to qualify, you must have equity built up in your house, and the cash-out amounts are limited to 80% to 90% of that equity.
 Here’s how it works…